 Speak with a Hackensack, NJ Family Lawyer in Confidence

 Would you like more information about your rights as a father in New Jersey?
-If so, we encourage you to contact us for a confidential initial consultation.
+If so, we encourage you to contact us for a confidential initial case evaluation.
 To speak with an attorney at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, please call 201-552-3394 or inquire online today.